Delia-biu-aotoman/duplicate_image_deleter/README.md

 ```

 The program additionally requires a CPU with AVX support.
 Any intel processor made after 2008 and any AMD processor post 2011 should support this.

+# Performance

+This is optimized to be as fast as possible and can detect all duplicates
+in a collection of 40K images on a typical hard drive in 170 seconds on the first run.
+For a more reasonable collection of 1000 images, it will detect all duplicates
+in 7 seconds.
+After the first time it is run with a folder, it will cache some results,
+which makes searching for duplicates again later almost instant after a few images are added.

+With the same collection of 40K images, Digikam took 1100 seconds to detect duplicates on the first run.

 # Interpreting Distance Between Images